Joseph-Alp/Chem-308-Portfolio/Master.md

 # Viewing Quantum Functions Through Linear Algebra

 A large portion of this course uses vectors to describe the quantum states that exist within a system.
+In order to do continue with discussions about the TISE and TDSE, a background refresher in complex numbers may be necessary, which can be found [here](/Complex_numbers.md).

 In quantum chemistry, it was established that a wavefunction is a complete discription of a particle's properties.
 This may include, but is not limited to, the momentum, position, and kinetic energy of a particle within a system.
 Another vital component discussed was the